Technologicat/unpythonic/doc/design-notes.md

       - Due to being a JIT, PyPy doesn't speed up small one-shot programs, or typical unit tests; the code should have repetitive sections (such as loops), and run for at least a few seconds for the JIT to warm up.
 This is pretty much [the MATLAB execution model](https://blogs.mathworks.com/loren/2016/02/12/run-code-faster-with-the-new-matlab-execution-engine/), for Python (whereas CL performs ahead-of-time compilation).
       - PyPy (the JIT-enabled Python interpreter) itself is not the full story; the [RPython](https://rpython.readthedocs.io/en/latest/) toolchain from the PyPy project can *automatically produce a JIT for an interpreter for any new dynamic language implemented in the RPython language* (which is essentially a restricted dialect of Python 2.7).
 Now **that's** higher-order magic if anything is.
     - For the use case of numerics specifically, instead of Python, [Julia](https://docs.julialang.org/en/v1/manual/methods/) may be a better fit for writing high-level, yet performant code.
 It's a spiritual heir of Common Lisp, Fortran, *and Python*.
 Compilation to efficient machine code, with the help of gradual typing and automatic type inference, is a design goal.

-## Common Lisp, Python, and productivity

-The various essays by Paul Graham, especially [Revenge of the Nerds (2002)](http://paulgraham.com/icad.html), have given the initial impulse to many programmers for studying Lisp.
-The essays are well written and have provided a lot of exposure for Lisp.
-So how does the programming world look in that light now, 20 years later?

-The base abstraction level of programming languages, even those in popular use, has increased.
-The trend was visible already then, and was indeed noted in the essays.
-The focus on low-level languages such as C++ has decreased.
-Java is still popular, but high-level FP languages that compile to JVM bytecode (Kotlin, Scala, Clojure) are rising.

-Python has become highly popular, and is now also closer to Lisp than it was 20 years ago, especially after `MacroPy` introduced syntactic macros to Python (in 2013, [according to the git log](https://github.com/lihaoyi/macropy/commits/python2/macropy/__init__.py)).
-Python wasn't bad as a Lisp replacement even back in 2000 - see Peter Norvig's essay [Python for Lisp Programmers](https://norvig.com/python-lisp.html).
-Some more historical background, specifically on lexically scoped closures (and the initial lack thereof), can be found in [PEP 3104](https://www.python.org/dev/peps/pep-3104/), [PEP 227](https://www.python.org/dev/peps/pep-0227/), and [Historical problems with closures in JavaScript and Python](http://giocc.com/problems-with-closures-in-javascript-and-python.html).

-In 2020, does it still make sense to learn [the legendary](https://xkcd.com/297/) Common Lisp?

-To know exactly what it has to offer, yes.
-As baroque as some parts are, there are a lot of great ideas there.
-[Conditions](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) are one.
-[CLOS](http://www.gigamonkeys.com/book/object-reorientation-generic-functions.html) is another.
-(Nowadays [Julia](https://docs.julialang.org/en/v1/manual/methods/) has CLOS-style [multiple-dispatch generic functions](https://docs.julialang.org/en/v1/manual/methods/).)
-More widely, in the ecosystem, Swank is one.
-Having more perspectives at one's disposal makes one a better programmer.

-But as a practical tool?
-Is CL hands-down better than Python?
-Maybe no. Python has already delivered on 90% of the productivity promise of Lisp.
-Both languages cut down significantly on [accidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet).
-Python has a huge library ecosystem. [`mcpyrate`](https://github.com/Technologicat/mcpyrate) and `unpythonic` are trying to push the language-level features a further 5%.
-(A full 100% is likely impossible when extending an existing language; if nothing else, there will be seams.)

-As for productivity, [it may be](https://medium.com/smalltalk-talk/lisp-smalltalk-and-the-power-of-symmetry-8bd96aaa0c0c) that a form of code-data equivalence (symmetry!), not macros specifically, is what makes Lisp powerful.
-If so, there may be other ways to reach that equivalence.
-For example Smalltalk, like Lisp, *runs in the same context it's written in*.
-All Smalltalk data are programs.
-Smalltalk [may be making a comeback](https://hackernoon.com/how-to-evangelize-a-programming-language-0p7p3y02), in the form of [Pharo](https://pharo.org/).

-Haskell aims at code-data equivalence from a third angle (memoized pure functions are in essence infinite lookup tables), but I haven't used it in practice, so I don't have the experience to say whether this is enough to make it feel powerful in the same way.

-Image-based programming (live programming) is a common factor between Pharo and Common Lisp + Swank.
-This is another productivity booster that much of the programming world isn't that familiar with.
-It eliminates not only the edit/compile/restart cycle, but the edit/restart cycle as well, making the workflow a concurrent *edit/run* instead (without restarting the whole app at each change).
-Julia has [Revise.jl](https://github.com/timholy/Revise.jl) for something similar.

 ## Python is not a Lisp